Super considerations to make before you stop work

 At Super SA, we encourage you to seek professional financial advice on your financial planning needs.

-You can choose your own financial planner or take advantage of the service available through Industry Fund Services (IFS).
+You can choose your own financial planner or take advantage of the service available through Industry Fund Services.
 If you don’t have an existing relationship with a planner, you can contact the Financial Planning Association and access their ‘Find a Planner’ service to locate an FPA member near you.

-If you would like to make an appointment with an IFS planner, please call the Super SA Advice Administration team on 1300 162 348.
+If you would like to make an appointment with an Industry Fund Services planner, please call the Super SA Advice Administration team on 1300 162 348.

 1 Concessional contributions are subject to a lifetime cap ($1.615 million – for the 2021-22 financial year) in Triple S.